Max Bishop: Career statistics

 In a twelve-year major league career, Bishop played in 1,338 games, accumulating 1,216 hits in 4,494 at bats for a .271 career batting average, along with 41 home runs and 379 runs batted in.
 His career on-base percentage of .423 is the 15th highest in Major League Baseball history.
 Bishop had a career fielding percentage of .976.

 Bishop had the second-highest career secondary average among second basemen in Major League Baseball history behind only Joe Morgan.
 He collected 100 walks eight times, leading the AL with 128 in 1929; twice walked eight times in a doubleheader, to set a major league record; twice drew five walks in a single game, to become the only major leaguer to do this twice and recorded a 2.55 walk-to-strikeout ratio (1153-to-452), as his walk percentage of .204 is only surpassed by Ted Williams's .207.
 He also scored 100 or more runs during four consecutive seasons (1928–1931), with a career-high 117 in 1930.
 When Bishop scored 117 runs in 1930, he became the only man in major league history to score at least 70 runs while collecting more runs than hits.

 Rated as one of the best fielders in the game, Bishop led AL second basemen four times in fielding percentage and played 18 World Series games without committing an error, recording 29 putouts and 40 assists in the 1929, 1930 and 1931 World Series.
 Baseball historian Bill James devised a Baseball IQ rating system which ranked Bishop second highest in baseball history behind only Joe Morgan.

 Later life

 After his playing career had ended, Bishop served as baseball head coach at the U.S. Naval Academy between 1938 and 1962.
 During his 25 years as Navy Midshipmen coach, he posted a 306–143 record, including an academy seasonal record of 24 victories and two defeats in 1961.

-Bishop died in his home of Waynesboro at age 62.
+Bishop died in his home of Waynesboro at age 62 while in town to attend the funeral of his mother, who died two days before him.
 The baseball stadium at the Naval Academy is named Max Bishop Stadium in his honor.